 Bacterial tonsillitis may progress to abscess formation around the tonsil, which is also known as a quinsy.
 This is also associated with high temperature and difficulty opening the mouth, and the collection may need to be drained.

 Antibiotics are usually very successful in settling tonsillitis, but repeated bouts of tonsillitis can be prevented by tonsillectomy.
-This surgery is performed while you are asleep and involves removal of the tonsils through the mouth.
-This is a very successful operation and can significantly improve a patient's quality of life.
-As with every operation there are certain risks which are associated with it, such as post-operative bleeding, but these are extremely rare (less than 1%), however, it is not unusual for patients to have a sore throat following surgery for up to 10-14 days.
+This surgery is performed under general anaesthesia and involves removal of the tonsils through the mouth.
+This is a very successful operation and can significantly improve a patient’s quality of life.
+As with every operation there are certain risks which are associated with it, such as post-operative bleeding, but these are extremely rare (less than 1%); however, it is not unusual for patients to have a sore throat following surgery for up to 10-14 days.

 Single Use Instruments

 Before sterilisation techniques were improved there was a theoretical risk that the prion responsible for Mad Cow Disease could be transferred between patients on instruments, which had been used to remove lymphatic tissue.
 Although there were no recorded cases of this ever having happened, and this remains the case, there was a move towards use of single use instruments.
 Of necessity these were poorer quality than instruments previously used and inevitably problems arose.
 Notably there was an increased rate of bleeding and this was felt to be due to the diathermy tips (instruments used to stop bleeding) being less fine than previously.
 When this was picked up in a National Audit the risk was considered to be considerably greater than the theoretical risk of prion transmission and surgeons returned to using finer, multiple use instruments.